NoahBres/LearnRoadRunner/docs/installing.md

 6. We now need to copy over all the java files from the `TeamCode` folder located in the online quickstart repo (all the files from [this folder](https://github.com/acmerobotics/road-runner-quickstart/tree/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode)).
 Copy over all the files from both the `drive` and `util` folder into a location in your project, preferably just your `TeamCode` folder.
 These classes include all the files and utilities required for tuning and dashboard logging.

 7. Finally, you must edit your `FtcRobotControllerActivity.java` file to work with ftc-dashboard.
-Directions can be found [here](https://acmerobotics.github.io/ftc-dashboard/gettingstarted).
-Or just copy the `FtcRobotControllerActivity.java` file from the quickstart repo [here](https://github.com/acmerobotics/road-runner-quickstart/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/FtcRobotControllerActivity.java) and paste it into your project.
+Directions can be found [here](https://acmerobotics.github.io/ftc-dashboard/gettingstarted).<br><br>Or (preferably) just copy the `FtcRobotControllerActivity.java` file from the quickstart repo [here](https://github.com/acmerobotics/road-runner-quickstart/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/FtcRobotControllerActivity.java) and paste it into your project.
 Replace the `FtcRobotControllerActivity.java` file located in <span class="break-words">`YourFTCProject/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/FtcRobotControllerActivity.java`</span> with the file you downloaded from that GitHub link.

 ## Upgrading Firmware